eurobench/pi_octave_csic/README.md

 Main
 ```

-Note that all these installation steps can be run followinf the `RUN` command of the [Dockerfile](Dockerfile):
+Note that all these installation steps can be run following the `RUN` command of the [Dockerfile](Dockerfile):

 ```shell
 sh ./install.sh